slatedocs/slate/source/includes/_data-source.md

 2. Remove any leading and trailing whitespace from each line, and then remove any newline characters.
 3. Generate a SHA512 hash of this body
-4. XOR this hash with the hexadecimal decoded version of the partner’s API key
+4. XOR this hash with the hexadecimal decoded version of the partner's API key
-5. Convert the result to hexadecimal (low nibble first) Once a signature has been generated, place it in the “signature” attribute of the top level XML element, which will be PartnerRequest or PartnerResponse.
+5. Convert the result to hexadecimal (low nibble first) Once a signature has been generated, place it in the “signature" attribute of the top level XML element, which will be PartnerRequest or PartnerResponse.

 ## Signature Example